European Super League

-The announcement in April 2021 of a forthcoming European Super League was received with wide opposition from fans, players, managers, politicians, as well as from other clubs in England, which with six teams was the most represented country in the project.
-It also received opposition from UEFA, FIFA, and some national governments.
-Much of the criticism was due to concerns about elitism and the lack of competitiveness within the ESL, as it would have consisted of high-ranking teams from selected European countries being permanent contestants in a semi-closed league format, similar to American professional-sport competition.
-There were also concerns that the ESL would potentially overshadow the continent's national leagues.
+The European Super League announcement in April 2021 was met with significant opposition from various groups: fans, players, managers and football clubs.
+The league also faced opposition from UEFA, FIFA and some national governments.
+Critics of the league raised concerns regarding potential exclusivity and reduced competitiveness within the ESL, as the league would consist of high-ranking teams from selected European countries who would be permanent contestants in a semi-closed league format.